Terms and Conditions of Financial Aid

 Visit stockton.edu/bursars to learn more about institutional refund policies.

-Financial Aid is offered on the basis of expected full-time enrollment and attendance (12 or more credits a semester) for undergraduate students.
+Financial Aid is offered on the basis of expected full-time enrollment and attendance.
+Full-time enrollment for undergraduate students is 12 or more credits per semester.
+Full-time enrollment for graduate students is 9 or more credits per semester.

 *Any changes in enrollment status, such as number of credits, leave of absence, withdrawal, graduation or completed requirements for bachelors degree, may result in re-evaluation and possible adjustment of a student's financial aid offer.
 The student may then become responsible for the balance of their bill and all late fees.